UniMath/agda-unimath/src/structured-types/pointed-homotopies.lagda.md

 ### The uniform definition of pointed homotopies

+**Note.** The operation `htpy-uniform-pointed-htpy` that converts a uniform pointed homotopy to an unpoined homotopy is set up with the pointed functions as explicit arguments, because Agda has trouble inferring them.

 ```agda
 module _
   {l1 l2 : Level} {A : Pointed-Type l1} {B : Pointed-Fam l2 A}